baselsayeh/e5577s_321_kernel/README.md

 ## Compilation of the kernel
 Refer to kernel/README_Kernel.txt

+## Warn
+This kernel boots fine, but download mode does not work.

 ## Instalation of the kernel
 Firstly make sure that you have an extracted bootimg from your device (you can use [osm0sis's mkbootimg](https://github.com/osm0sis/mkbootimg))